-AA4850 SPACECRAFT PERFORMANCE AND OPTIMIZATION (3-2).
+AA4850 SPACECRAFT PERFORMANCE AND OPTIMIZATION (3-2)

 This course develops basic measures of performance of a space vehicle (including launch vehicles) with methods to target a set of conditions and optimize the performance.
-Topics include an overview of the Guidance, Navigation and Control System, state-space formulation, vehicle and environmental models, performance measures, problem of Bolza, Maximum Principle, Hamiltonian and transversality conditions, the Moon-Landing problem, Bi-linear tangent law,aerobraking and aerocapture.
+Topics include an overview of the Guidance, Navigation and Control System, statespace formulation, vehicle and environmental models, performance measures, problem of Bolza, Maximum Principle, Hamiltonian and transferability conditions, and the Bang-Bang Principle.
+The course is focused on a number of problems in Astronautics such as the Goddard problem, bi-linear tangent steering, Single-Stage-To-Orbit problem, Low-Earth-Orbit maintenance, Moon-landing problem, aerobraking and aerocapture.
 Where appropriate, the course will illustrate systems aspects of mission design.
-PREREQUISITES:PH2514, PH2511, AA3815, AA3851.
+PREREQUISITES: PH2514, PH2511, AA3815, AA3851

-AA4870 SPACECRAFT DESIGN AND INTEGRATION.
-(4-0).
+AA4870 SPACECRAFT DESIGN AND INTEGRATION (4-0)

 Principles of spacecraft design considerations, spacecraft configurations, design of spacecraft subsystems, interdependency of designs of spacecraft subsystems, launch vehicles, mass power estimation, and trade-offs between performance, cost, and reliability.
 The emphasis is on military geosynchronous communications satellites.
-The course includes individual design project.
-PREREQUISITES: AA2820, AA3804, AA3851, AA4818, EO3740, PH2511.
+The course includes an individual design project.
+PREREQUISITES: AA2820, AA3804, AA3851, AA4818, EO3740, PH2511

-AA4871 SPACECRAFT DESIGN AND INTEGRATION II (2-2).
+AA4871 SPACECRAFT DESIGN AND INTEGRATION II (2 - 2)

-A team project oriented course on design of non-geosynchronous spacecraft system.
-Provides understanding of the principles of space system design, integration, and system engineering, and their application to an overall spacecraft mission.
+A team project oriented course on design of non-geosynchronous spacecraft systems.
+Provides understanding of the principles of space system design, integration, and systems engineering, and their application to an overall spacecraft mission.
 Considerations are given to cost, performance, and test plan.
 Several DOD/NASA organizations, such as Naval Research Laboratory and Jet Propulsion Laboratory, provide support in the definition of the mission requirements for the project, spacecraft design, and design reviews.
-PREREQUISITE: AA4870.
+PREREQUISITE: AA4870

-AA4900 ADVANCED STUDY IN AERONAUTICS (V-0).
+AA4900 ADVANCED STUDY IN AERONAUTICS (V-0)

 Directed graduate study or laboratory research.
 Course may be repeated for additional credit if topic changes.
 PREREQUISITE: Consent of Department Chairman.
+Graded Pass/Fail.

-ER2001 INTRODUCTION TO MILITARY ENVIRONMENTAL ENGINEERING (4-0).
+ER2001 INTRODUCTION TO MILITARY ENVIRONMENTAL ENGINEERING (4 - 0)

 Course coverage provides a broad overview of environmental issues as they impact military operations.
 This coverage is presented in terms of fundamental environmental concepts.
 Ecosystems are defined in terms of structure and function.
 Population dynamics are considered in terms of ecosystems impact.
 Water, air noise and land pollution generation, transport, resource quality, waste disposal and modeling.
 Environmental economics as well as national and international environmental policy are considered in terms of environmental impact monitoring, assessment, regulations and laws.
-PREREQUISITE: Engineering or science background or consent of instructor.
+PREREQUISITE: Engineering or science background or consent of instructor

-AVIATION SAFETY PROGRAMS
+SCHOOL OF AVIATION SAFETY

-David L. Caroll, CAPT, U.S. Navy; Director (1994); BBA, University of New Mexico, 1965.
+James M. Burin, CAPT, U.S. Navy; Director (1995); MS, Naval Postgraduate School, 1974.